mtop/speciesgeocoder/README.md

 ### What is SpeciesGeoCoder?

 SpeciesGeoCoder is a free software package for coding species occurrences into user-defined units for e.g. biogeographic analyses.
-The background and goals of the package are described in the following pre-print: http://biorxiv.org/content/early/2014/09/17/009274
+The background and goals of the package are described in this paper: https://academic.oup.com/sysbio/article/66/2/145/2670075

 ### Which versions are available?

 1. The one available here and written in Python
 1. A web interface that allows the analysis of data online: https://portal.bils.se/tools/speciesgeocoder
-1. A similar package written solely in R: https://cran.rstudio.com/web/packages/speciesgeocodeR/
+1. A similar package written solely in R: https://github.com/azizka/speciesgeocodeR

 ### More details